-McGrail graduated from the Executive Master of Professional Studies in Emergency and Disaster Management degree program at Georgetown University where he was the recipient of the Tropaia Outstanding Student Award.
-He also graduated from the U.S. Coast Guard Academy with a B.S. in Government, the U.S. Naval War College with an M.A. in National Security and Strategic Studies and holds an Executive Certificate in Public Leadership from Harvard Kennedy School.
-He has served as a Military Social Aide to President Barack Obama, a Military Mentor in the U.S. Senate Youth Program, and as a student mentor at César Chávez Public Charter Schools in Washington, D.C. and Baltimore Public Schools.
+He earned an Executive Master of Professional Studies in Emergency and Disaster Management from Georgetown University School of Continuing Studies where he was the recipient of the Tropaia Outstanding Student Award.
+McGrail is a graduate of the U.S. Coast Guard Academy with a B.S. in Government, the U.S. Naval War College with an M.A. in National Security and Strategic Studies and holds an Executive Certificate in Public Leadership from Harvard Kennedy School.